1. What are the Goodwin Procter and MassMutual/Goodwin Public Interest Fellowships for Law Students of Color?

 A candidate interested in applying for a Fellowship must complete the online application on our website (www.goodwinprocter.com), as well as include a resume and a copy of current law school transcript.
 If you have any questions, please contact us at firstname.lastname@example.org

-DEADLINE - Completed applications must be received by March 13, 2015.
+DEADLINE - The deadline for 2015 has now passed and the application form is now closed.
 While an application will not be considered complete until all materials (resume, law school transcript and completed application) are received by Goodwin Procter, you may submit your resume and application together in an early submission and supplement with your law school transcript once received.

 Step Two: Complete a Screening Interview with Goodwin Procter

 If you are selected as a finalist candidate, we will contact you to arrange for an in-person or telephone interview to discuss your Fellowship application and qualifications.

 Our Fellowship Award Committee will select the three Fellows by April 2015, and will promptly notify applicants of their selection.
 The Committee may select Fellows on a rolling basis before that date, as it deems appropriate.
 Once an applicant has been notified of his or her selection as a Fellow, the applicant must accept or decline the offered Fellowship within one (1) week of notification.

 6. What are the Selection Criteria?

 In addition to the eligibility requirements (see Section 3 above), an applicant will need to demonstrate: